For You — Money

 How it works in practice:

-Over a month with one bad week, two average weeks, and one big week, you end up right on budget — without the stress.
+Over a month with one bad week, two average weeks, and one big week, you end up right on budget without the stress.
 The buffer absorbed the shock.
-Your bills got paid on time.
-Your rent check didn't bounce.
-And you didn't have to put groceries on a credit card.
+Bills got paid on time.
+You did not have to put groceries on a credit card.

 Track Your Numbers Like a Business Owner

 You are a business.
 You sell your labor.
 Your tools are your capital equipment.
 Your flag rate is your billing rate.
 But most techs run their "business" with zero financial tracking.
-They don't know their effective hourly rate, their cost per flag hour after tools, or their monthly trend.
-You'd never run a shop without a P&L statement — but you'll run your career without one.
+As The Richest Man in Babylon puts it: "A part of all you earn is yours to keep."
+But you cannot keep what you do not track.

-- Comeback hours: Any time spent on warranty redos.
+• Comeback hours: Any time spent on warranty redos.
 This is unpaid labor that directly reduces your effective rate.
-Track it.
-One comeback averaging 1.5 hours/week costs you $2,184/year.

-After four weeks of tracking, you'll see patterns you never noticed.
-Maybe Mondays are always slow because the advisor doesn't write enough tickets.
-Maybe Tuesday is your best day because that's when the recall work drops.
+After four weeks of tracking, you will see patterns you never noticed.
+Maybe Mondays are always slow because the advisor does not write enough tickets.
 Maybe your effective hourly rate is $6 less than your flag rate when you account for unpaid time and tools.
 That data gives you ammunition for conversations with management — and it tells you whether your current shop is mathematically worth staying at.

 The Spending Rules That Protect Flat Rate Techs

 Rule 1: No spending decisions on big-check week.
-The euphoria of a 55-hour paycheck is real, and it's dangerous.
-Your brain floods with dopamine and suddenly the $400 set on the tool truck feels reasonable.
-It's not.
+Morgan Housel explains in The Psychology of Money that humans are terrible at making financial decisions when emotions are high.
+The euphoria of a 55-hour paycheck is real, and it is dangerous.
 Wait 48 hours after any big paycheck before making discretionary purchases.
 The impulse almost always fades.

 Rule 3: Cash-flow your wants, finance your needs.
-If you can't pay cash for it today, it's not a want you can afford today.
-Tool truck payments, credit cards, and personal loans for discretionary purchases are how techs end up paying $150/week in debt service — which is 6 flag hours per week just to service debt.
-That's almost a full day of labor going to past decisions instead of future stability.
+If you cannot pay cash for it today, it is not a want you can afford today.
+Tool truck payments, credit cards, and personal loans for discretionary purchases are how techs end up paying $150/week in debt service — that is 6 flag hours per week just to service debt.
+Almost a full day of labor going to past decisions instead of future wealth.

 Rule 4: Know the difference between a slow week and a slow career.
 A slow week is a cash flow problem — the buffer handles it.
 Three slow months in a row is a structural problem — either the shop's work flow is declining, your dispatch position has changed, or the market in your area has shifted.
 Cash flow problems need a buffer.
 Structural problems need a career decision.

 Flat rate is the hardest pay structure to manage personally.
-But the techs who figure it out — who build the buffer, track their numbers, and spend on the floor instead of the ceiling — they're the ones who build real financial stability.
+But the techs who figure it out — who build the buffer, track their numbers, and spend on the floor instead of the ceiling — they are the ones who build real wealth.
 Not because they flag more hours.
 Because they manage the hours they have.

 Related Articles